Suhaldev: Legend

 In different versions of the legends, Suhaldev is known by different names, including Sakardev, Suhirdadhwaj, Suhridil, Suhridal-dhaj, Rai Suhrid Dev, Susaj, Suhardal, Sohildar, Shahardev, Sahardev, Suhar Deo, Sahar Deo, Suhaaldev, Suhildev, Suheldev, Sohal Deo and Suheldeo.

 Ghazi Miyan, after his initial invasions established his capital at Satrikh and then, dispatched an army to defeat the local king.
 Despite defeating the local Raja of Bahraich (who had even formed a confederation with other Hindu kings) under the commandeering of his father, his rule was continuously threatened by the Rajahs.
 Therefore, in 1033 CE, Miyan himself arrived in Bahraich to check their advance and re-defeated his enemies, until the arrival of Suhaldev.

-Suhaldev's army defeated Miyan's forces and a nineteen year old Miyan was killed-in-action on 15 June 1033 CE.
+Suhaldev's army defeated Miyan's forces and a nineteen year old Miyan was killed-in-action on 15 June 1034.
 He was buried in Bahraich on the banks of a sacred reservoir, and in 1035 CE, a dargah was built.
-Suhaldev was later killed by Miyan's commander Syed Ibrahim.
+Right after the death of Miyan, Syed Ibrahim, a commander of Miyan killed Suhaldev.